dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-27-jsx-what-is-that.md

 export default LoopsMap;
 ```
 Our component will display an un-order list.
 There is a lot going on in our component to achieve this :
-- We have a variable data that is an array of object, each object has a `id` and a `label`.
+- We have a variable `data` that is an array of object, each object has a `id` and a `label`.
-- We loop over data using the `map()` method.
+- We loop over `data` using the `map()` method.
-- Each object is referred to as `item`, you can call it anything you want, it's just a variable.
+- Each object is referred to as `item`, you can call it anything you want as it's just a variable.
 - For each item we are returning an `li`.
 Note that there is no return statement since we are using [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 - Each tag/node that we return should have a unique `key`, we are using the `id` as key.
 We can use `index` as the key, while it works most of the time but you can run into bugs specially if you allow addition and deletion to you list.